UoB-HPC/hpc-course-getting-started/1_Connecting_to_BlueCrystal.md

 The other option is to connect to snowy, a server in the CS Department that exists specifically to be accessed from outside.
 Once connected, you will be in an environment similar to a lab machine, from where you can connect to BlueCrystal.
-To connect to snowy, use you UoB username and password:
+To connect to snowy, use your UoB username and password:

 ```
 $ ssh <username>@snowy.cs.bris.ac.uk